bazsimarkus/Simple-6850-UART-System-with-Arduino/Readme.md

 ## Development

-The project was developed using Arduino IDE 1.6.9 (https://www.arduino.cc/) and the testing was made with RealTerm (https://realterm.sourceforge.io/)
+The project was developed using the Arduino IDE (https://www.arduino.cc/) and the testing was made with RealTerm (https://realterm.sourceforge.io/)

 ## Notes